-To this end, the Superintendent/President shall ensure that the institution undertakes education and training activities to counter discrimination and to prevent, minimize and/or eliminate any hostile environment that impairs access to equal education opportunity or impacts the terms and conditions of employment.
+To this end, the Superintendent/President shall ensure that the institution undertakes education and training activities to counter harassment and to prevent, minimize or eliminate any hostile environment that impairs access to equal education opportunity or impacts the terms and conditions of employment.

 The Superintendent/President shall establish procedures that define harassment on campus.
-The Superintendent/President shall further establish procedures for employees, students, unpaid interns, volunteers, and other members of the campus community that provide for the investigation and resolution of complaints regarding harassment and discrimination, and procedures for students to resolve complaints of harassment and discrimination.
-All participants are protected from retaliatory acts by the District, its employees, students, and agents.
+The Superintendent/President shall further establish procedures for employees, students, unpaid interns, volunteers, and other members of the campus community that provide for the investigation and resolution of complaints regarding harassment and discrimination, and procedures to resolve complaints of harassment and discrimination.
+State and federal law and this policy prohibit retaliatory acts by the District, its employees, students, and agents.

-This policy and related written procedures (including the procedure for making complaints) shall be widely published and publicized to administrators, faculty, staff, students, unpaid interns, and volunteers particularly when they are new to the institution.
-They shall be available for students, employees, unpaid interns, and volunteers in all administrative offices, and shall be posted on the District's website.
+The District will publish and publicize this policy and related written procedures (including the procedure for making complaints) to administrators, faculty, staff, students, unpaid interns, and volunteers particularly when they are new to the institution.
+The District will make this policy and related written procedures (including the procedure for making complaints) available in all administrative offices, and will post them on the District's website.